Texas Frightmare Weekend: Past events

-A ninth Texas Frightmare Weekend was held May 2–4, 2014, at the Hyatt Regency DFW Airport.
+The 9th Texas Frightmare Weekend was held May 2–4, 2014, at the Hyatt Regency DFW Airport.
 Guests included George A. Romero, Chandler Riggs, Sarah Wayne Callies, Scott Wilson, the Soska sisters, Tobin Bell, and the stars of The Blair Witch Project for the 15th anniversary of the film.

-A 10th Texas Frightmare Weekend was held May 1–3, 2015, at the Hyatt Regency DFW Airport.
+The 10th Texas Frightmare Weekend was held May 1–3, 2015, at the Hyatt Regency DFW Airport.
 Guests included Scream stars Neve Campbell and Skeet Ulrich for their first ever convention appearance, Tara Reid, Malcom McDowell, Rachel True, and Cassandra Peterson.

-An 11th Texas Frightmare Weekend was held April 29-May 1, 2016, at the Hyatt Regency DFW Airport.
+The 11th Texas Frightmare Weekend was held April 29-May 1, 2016, at the Hyatt Regency DFW Airport.
 Guests included George A. Romero, Robert Englund, Heather Langenkamp, Tony Todd, stars from both the Scream movie franchise and MTV show, Rose Mgcowan, David Arquette, Skeet Ulrich, Matthew Lillard, Bex Taylor Klaus, and Carlson Young.
 The program that year was modeled to look like the newspaper from Day of the Dead.

-A 12th Texas Frightmare Weekend was held May 5–7, 2017, at the Hyatt Regency DFW Airport.
+The 12th Texas Frightmare Weekend was held May 5–7, 2017, at the Hyatt Regency DFW Airport.
 Guests included the stars of Rob Zombie's 31, Italian horror master Dario Argento, Freddie Highmore, Ryan Hurst, Max Theriot, and Nestor Carbonell from Bates Motel, wrestlers Sting and Ric Flair, and Misfits member Doyle.

-A 13th Texas Frightmare Weekend was held May 4–6, 2018, at the Hyatt Regency DFW Airport.
+The 13th Texas Frightmare Weekend was held May 4–6, 2018, at the Hyatt Regency DFW Airport.
 Guests included the young cast of the 2017 It remake, Billy Zane, six actors who played Jason in the Friday the 13th franchise in costume, the Cenobite actors from Hellraiser, and the stars of Child's Play.

-A 14th Texas Frightmare Weekend was held May 3–5, 2019, at the Hyatt Regency DFW Airport.
+The 14th Texas Frightmare Weekend was held May 3–5, 2019, at the Hyatt Regency DFW Airport.
 Guests included Bruce Campbell, Tim Curry, Barbara Hershey, Nick Castle, the stars of A Nightmare on Elm Street, and Jenna Jameson.
 The Friday Night party was Evil Dead themed.

 The COVID-19 pandemic caused the 2020 event to first move from May to September, but ended up ultimately postponed until 2021.

 The 15th Texas Frightmare Weekend was held September 10-12, 2021, at the Hyatt Regency DFW Airport.
-Guests included Tony Todd, Danny Trejo, Dana Delorenzo, Kane Hodder, Malcolm McDowell, and Corey Taylor from Slipknot (band).
+Guests included Tony Todd, Danny Trejo, Dana DeLorenzo, Kane Hodder, Malcolm McDowell, and Corey Taylor from Slipknot (band).